Your risk of developing cancer depends on many things, including:

-Women who are very overweight (obese) may have a higher risk of sarcomas of the womb compared with women who are not overweight.
+Women who are very overweight (obese) may have a higher risk of sarcomas of the womb.
+This is compared to women who are not overweight.

 Other possible causes

 Sometimes people think that an injury has caused a cancer.
 There's no evidence that an injury of any kind can cause a sarcoma.
-But an injury may draw attention to a sarcoma that was already there if the person has x-rays or scans.
+But an injury may draw attention to a sarcoma that was already there.
+This is usually if the person has x-rays or scans.

-In most cases where people think an injury is responsible, the injury has only happened recently and so is unlikely to be linked to the cancer.
+In most cases where people think an injury is responsible, the injury has only happened recently.
+It is unlikely to be linked to the cancer.